rushda-k/ecommerce-intelligence-project/README.md

 🔍 Key Analysis

-The project investigates several important business questions:
+The project investigates several important business questions.

-Delivery Performance
+🚚 Delivery Performance
 Which states have the strongest and weakest delivery performance?
 How long do orders typically take to reach customers?
 How frequently are orders delivered later than estimated?
 How much additional time is associated with late orders?
-Customer Experience
+⭐ Customer Experience
 How do customer review scores vary?
 Is delivery time associated with customer satisfaction?
 Do lower review scores correspond to longer delivery times?
-Seller Performance
+🏪 Seller Performance
 Which states demonstrate stronger seller on-time performance?
 Where are delivery operations weaker?
-Product & Revenue
+📦 Product & Revenue
 Which product categories generate the most revenue?
 Which categories have the highest order volumes?
 What payment methods are most commonly used?